My Oracle Support

 Tip!

-If you have a Severity 1 or 2 issue and require additional assistance, be sure to escalate your SR in MOS prior to reaching out to your Customer Success Manager (CSM).
-Your CSM can only engage Support after your issue has been escalated.
+If you have a Severity 1 or 2 issue and require additional assistance, ensure you request to speak to a Support manager prior to reaching out to your Customer Success Manager (CSM).
+Your CSM can only engage Support after you request management attention.

 Customer User Admin